 Condition requirement Means of monitoring during period under review Compliance achieved?
-5. Reduction of noxious emissions through six monthly burner maintenance sions through six thly burner Discussed during inspection 6.
-Operation using waste oil not permitted Inspection and liaison with consent holder Yes 7.
-Sulphur content of fuel Discussed during inspection.
+7. Sulphur content of fuel Discussed during inspection.
 Diesel not used in asphalt plant Yes 8.
 Treatment prior to gas discharge Inspection found emissions captured and treated satisfactorily.
 No complaints received.
 Emissions monitoring undertaken twice during the monitoring period Yes 9.
 Stack emissions testing between 2016-2020 Review of documentation provided to the Council.
 Plant conditions required for monitoring clarified N/A 10.
 Definition of methodology to be used for stack emissions testing Review of documentation provided to the Council N/A 11.
-Particulate deposition rate at site boundary Deposition gauge monitoring Five of ten gauges above limit, but may be attributable to vegetation input 12.
+Particulate deposition rate at site boundary Deposition gauge monitoring Two of ten gauges above limit, but attributed to vegetation input 12.
 Objectionable odour or level of dust not permitted at site boundary Inspection and observation when inspecting officer is in the vicinity of the site on other business Yes 13.
 Definition of factors constituting an objectionable odour N/A N/A 14.
 Limit on suspended particulate matter at or beyond boundary No visible dust at boundary at inspection Yes 15.
 No noxious or toxic levels of airborne contaminants at site boundary Inspection and observation when inspecting officer is in the vicinity of the site on other business Yes 16.
 Control of ground levels of nitrogen dioxide Future monitoring as required N/A 17.
 Control of ground levels of sulphur dioxide Compliance previously demonstrated, and consent holder did not use diesel during year under review N/A 18.
 Minimisation of dust emissions from aggregate and crusher dust through treatment and shielding Inspection and observation when inspecting officer is in the vicinity of the site on other business.
 No dust complaints received Yes 19.
 Cleaning of yard Inspection and observation when inspecting officer is in the vicinity of the site on other business.
-No dust complaints received Yes
+No dust complaints received Yes 20.
+Duration of smoke discharges Inspection and observation when inspecting officer is in the vicinity of the site on other business.
+No complaints received regarding visible emission/smoke Yes

-Purpose: To discharge emissions to air from the manufacture of hot mix asphalt paving mixes and associated 1 activities
+Purpose: To discharge emissions to air from the manufacture of hot mix asphalt paving mixes and associate d activities

 Condition requirement Means of monitoring during period under review Compliance achieved?
-20. Duration of smoke discharges Inspection and observation when inspecting officer is in the vicinity of the site on other business.
-No complaints received regarding visible emission/smoke Yes 21.
-Maintenance of equipment important to controlling emissions Information discussed at inspection and observation when inspecting officer is in the vicinity of the site on other business Yes 22.
+21. Maintenance of equipment important to controlling emissions Information discussed at inspection and observation when inspecting officer is in the vicinity of the site on other business Yes 22.
 Inspection of water scrubber and settling pond Discussed at inspection Yes 23.
 Maintenance of a log Discussed at inspection Yes 24.
 Availability of log to Chief Executive of the Council Available on request Yes 25.
-Maximum temperature in hotmix drum Inspection and liaison with consent holder Yes Overall assessment of consent con of this consent High Overall assessment of administrative performance in respect of this consent High
+Maximum temperature in hotmix drum Inspection and liaison with consent holder Yes Overall assessment of consent com of this consent High Overall assessment of administrative High